-Another one from my friend Jen, who describes Katniss as, “similar to Jo March – fiercely loyal to her family, willing to do the things she is afraid of doing to protect them, and clever enough to take on any challenge.”
+My Jen, describes Katniss as, “similar to Jo March – fiercely loyal to her family, willing to do the things she is afraid of doing to protect them, and clever enough to take on any challenge.”
 I’ve got to admit, I haven’t read the Hunger Games either (I know, I have a lot of reading to catch up on, hey?)
 But having read the synopsis, I can see why she is considered a strong female character.

 She volunteers to replace her sister in a televised fight to the death, only to then team up with another contender to defy attempts to make them kill each other.
 Who doesn’t love a character who finds a way to turn a potential enemy into an ally, and in doing so takes on the establishment which is the real enemy?